-How large is the tunnelling effect?
-Calculation shows that the transmission probability particles, and for thin barriers, with a thickness of the order of $\hbar/\sqrt{2m(V-T)}$ .
+Obviously, tunnelling can be important only for small systems, made of a few particles, and for thin barriers, with a thickness of the order of $\hbar/\sqrt{2m(V-T)}$.
 For example, tunnelling of single atoms is observed in solids at high temperature, but is not important in daily life.
-For electrons, the effect is more pronounced: the barrier width w
+For electrons, the effect is more pronounced: the barrier width w for an appreciable tunnelling effect is charged matter beam